api3dao/old-api3-docs/docs/dao-members/introduction/dao-pool.md

 pool.
 Staked tokens give their holders the right to take part in the governance of the API3 ecosystem through the DAO.
-To vote token holders must stake their API3 tokens in the pool, which also gives them access to weekly staking rewards but also share in the risk of the coverage service.
+To vote token holders must stake their API3 tokens in the pool, which also gives them access to weekly staking rewards but also share in the risk of service coverage.

 All governing parties will be exposed to all risks and rewards of API3, and will govern to optimize them.
 Inflationary rewards and the staked tokens being used as collateral will create a positive feedback loop in terms of governance quality.
 Initial token holders will have to stake and expose themselves to risk if they do not want to lose value to inflation.
-If they misgovern and lose collateral through coverage service claims, these tokens will get returned to the open market, from where they will be acquired by new governing parties.
+If they misgovern and lose collateral through service coverage claims, these tokens will get returned to the open market, from where they will be acquired by new governing parties.
 In contrast, if initial token holders govern well and cause token scarcity in the market, the representation distribution will be protected.
 In other words,